shafin-r/CSE475/README.md

-# CSE475
+# CSE475 - Section 3
-A repository containing code for CSE475, Machine Learning.
+A repository containing solutions to lab tasks for the CSE475 Machine Learning course.

+🙋‍♂️ Author: Md.Safinur Rahman (2019-3-60-019)